-Priest-in-Charge: Episcopal language for senior pastor.
-The Rev. Jessica K. Hitchcock is St Luke’s Priest-in-Charge.
+Rector: Episcopal language for senior pastor.
+The Rev. Jessica K. Hitchcock is the Rector.
 Call her Jessica.

 Vestry: The governing board of the parish made up of the rector, associate rector, senior warden, junior warden and lay members elected at the annual meeting.
 The Vestry serves as an advisory council to the rector who is the parish’s chief liturgical and pastoral officer.

 Wardens: Serve as the lay partner of the rector in articulating the mission and vision of the parish, managing its day-to-day operations, identifying and nurturing leaders, and empowering members of the congregation to live out the Gospel in their daily lives.